matsunagalab/differentiable_BTR/README.md

 Quaternion data contained in `quaternion/` directory were taken from the repository of the BioEM program written by Cossio et al. https://github.com/bio-phys/BioEM.
 These are separately licensed under the terms of the GNU General Public License.
 Please check the license file `quaternion/LICENSE`.

 ## Contact

+Please feel free to create github issues, or send private data via email to us.

 Yasuhiro Matsunaga